infinum/accessibility-mobile-standards/ios-operable.md

 An element containing many labels or buttons should also have a summary accessibility label so it takes less swipes to skip over it.

+**Example:** VoiceOver In Instagram main feed Instagram stories are contained inside an "adjustable" accessibility group named "Stories Tray".
+1. User arrives to the "Stories Tray" by either tapping it or using right swipes.
+2. VoiceOver announces the name and quick summary of this group, with "adjustable" hint at the end.
+3. User can then iterate through items (adjust) by swiping up and down.
+4. Once done reviewing stories, user can then right swipe to skip onto the next element on the screen.

 #### Failures

 Not providing a way for user to quickly skip over sections with numerous items.